NC shifts to ‘individual responsibility' phase of COVID-19 response

 RALEIGH, N.C.
-(WJZY) – Gov. Roy Cooper said Thursday that North Carolina is entering the next phase of its COVID-19 response with an emphasis on “individual responsibility” as cases decline.
+(WNCN/WJZY) – Gov. Roy Cooper said Thursday that North Carolina is entering the next phase of its COVID-19 response with an emphasis on “individual responsibility” as cases decline.

 State health leaders said they will shift the focus of their pandemic response to four principles: empowering individuals, maintaining health system capacity, collaborating with local partners and prioritizing equity.